traez/react19-new-hooks/README.md

 # React19-Newhooks-Fingerprintjs

-Sandbox app for React 19 new hooks and Fingerprintjs simulation
+A hobby app focused on showing code for some new React 19 Hooks/APIs and testing out browser fingerprinting technology.

 ## Table of contents